paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q25: What would close this audit gap?

-TGA could refute these findings by producing the implementation documentation that the Information Commissioner's extensive searches could not locate:
+TGA could refute these findings by producing the implementation documentation that the extensive searches ordered by the Information Commissioner could not locate:

 - Systematic tracking records showing Plan outputs were delivered as designed
 - Audit trails linking safety signals to disposition decisions with documented criteria